projectacrn/acrn-hypervisor/doc/tutorials/using_hybrid_mode_on_nuc.rst

 Hybrid Scenario Startup Check
 *****************************
+#. install plug picocom
+   Note: Note that it needs to be installed on the development machine Need to connect the serial port to the local development machine to test whether the installation is successful Connect the serial port command, this plug-in needs to be installed, without this plug-in: apt install -y picocom Run the following command:
+   $ dmesg | grep ttyS0  ###View serial port number
+   # [0.372420] 00:01: ttyS0 at I/O 0x3f8 (irq = 4, base_baud = 115200) is a 16550A
+   $ picocom -b 115200 /dev/ttyUSB0  ###Enter the serial port test

 #.
 Use these steps to verify that the hypervisor is properly running:

    a.
 Log in to the ACRN hypervisor shell from the serial console.